asiddiqi18/Trivia-Plugin/README.md

 ## Starting the Game

-There are three ways a trivia game can start:
+There are three ways a triviaTreasure game can start:

 - From the menu, where you can adjust a few additional settings before starting
-- From the chat, `/trivia start <# of rounds>`
+- From the chat, `/triviaTreasure start <# of rounds>`
 - From scheduled games (more on that later)

-When a trivia game starts, it'll give you a summary about the game.
+When a triviaTreasure game starts, it'll give you a summary about the game.
 ![img.png](imgs/game_start_summary.png)
-In this example, this trivia match will have a total of 30 questions, 15 seconds to answer each question, and no repitition of questions.
+In this example, this triviaTreasure match will have a total of 30 questions, 15 seconds to answer each question, and no repitition of questions.

 When Trivia starts, questions will be asked round by round.
 The first player to enter the answer into chat wins